grgdll/OLTraj_examples/README.md

-Then you will need to download and save in the `./Input` directory the following OLTraj files:
+Then you will need to download directory the files below and save them in the `./1_Plot_traj/Input` directory:

 * 20171021_oltraj_uv_global.nc
 * 20171024_oltraj_uv_global.nc